 for in a flight leader.

-Standing L to R: Earle W. Painter, Don Reed and Benny
+(Standing left to right) Earle W. Painter, Don Reed and Benny

-Front row L to R: Tom Silko and Sam Manfredi
+(Kneeling left to right) Tom Silko and Sam Manfredi

 Lt.
 Kenneth Smith, co-pilot, Albuquerque, New Mexico,

 Sgt.
 Sol Stein, Ass`t Engineer, Brooklyn, New York,